kjohn01/Crypto-Collectable-Wallet/README.md

 - Single function components or pure components are placed in the `components` folder.
 - The `containers` folder is for the composition/aggregation of components.
 - Fetch related functions were extracted in `functions.js`.
-- A part from Bootstrap classes, custom styles were specified in App.scss.
-(Usually we'll use module.css, however, in this case, we don't have many components that need styling, so we just go with a central style sheet for simplicity).
+- A part from Bootstrap classes, custom styles were specified in `App.scss`.
+(Usually we'll use `module.css`, however, in this case, we don't have many components that need styling, so we just go with a central style sheet for simplicity).